-The Committee intends to issue Options in due course following the publication of the 2019 Annual Report and to cancel existing options.
-The total number of Options in issue at any time will not exceed 10% of the issued share capital.
+The Committee, having consulted with the Company’s major shareholders, approved the terms of the issue of Options effective 5 August 2020, together with the cancellation of all of then existing Options.
+The total number of Options in issue at any time will not exceed 10% of the total issued Voting and Non-Voting share capital.

 10. Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders